dladd/pyFormex/sphinx/gui.rst

 The :menuselection:`Settings` menu
 ==================================

-Many aspects of the |pyformex| GUI are configurable to suit better to the user's likings.
+Many aspects of the pyFormex GUI are configurable to suit better to the user's likings.
 This customization can be made persistent by storing it in a configuration file.
 This is explained in :doc:`config`.